Mohtasim46/Weather-Application/README.md

 3. In the real-world application, there could have been other parameters to search for a city weather such as lattitude, longitude or picking up city from the world map maybe.
 4. In real-world, each different user should have different api_key for hitting openweather endpoint.
 5. I haven’t handled in case of ‘no-internet’ or incase if the ‘AWS RDS’ instance is terminated.
+6. I haven't handled the frontend views for mobile devices as well.

 ### Stretch goals attempted